ds5678/ForgeBlueprintsMod/README.md

 ﻿# Forge Blueprints Mod

 This mod for *The Long Dark* allows you to craft additional items at the forge.
 Requires ModSettings.
-Conflicts with [ArrowMod](https://github.com/ttr/tld-ArrowMod).

 ## Features